weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-Now if { f,} is pointwise bounded on E and E| is a countable subset of E, it is always possible to find a subsequence {f, } such that {f, (x)} converges for every x € E;.
+Now if { f,} is pointwise bounded on E and E| is a countable subset of E, it is always possible to find a subsequence {f, } such that {f, (x)} converges for every x  \in  E;.
 This can be done by the diagonal process which is used in the proof of Theorem 7.23.

 However, even if {f,} is a uniformly bounded sequence of continuous